swabianinstruments/TimeTagger-FPGALink-Reference/target/opalkelly-xem8320-qsfp/README.md

 To modify this reference design for your own purposes, please take a look at `hdl/user_sample.sv` in the top level directory.

-The user sample file receives the `tagtime` in 1/3 ps, the `channel` (zero indexed) and the rising/falling edge for each event.
-This should only be sampled if `valid_tag` is set.
+The user sample file receives the `tagtime`s in 1/3 ps, the `channel`s (zero indexed) and the rising/falling edge for each event.
+The input should only be sampled when `s_axis_tvalid` is set and only for the word where the corresponding `s_axis_tkeep` bit is set

 The code inside the user sample is only there for demonstration purposes and can be removed if so desired.
 Avoid modifying the rest of the reference design as